microsoft/vscode-wiki/Issue-Reporting-Guidelines.md

 # Before you submit an Issue

+* If you have a question consider asking it on [Stack Overflow](https://stackoverflow.com/questions/tagged/vscode) using the tag `vscode`
 * Try to select the correct vscode repository, vscode consists of different projects.
 Here is an overview: [[Related Projects]]
 * Perform a search whether the issue has already been reported and comment on the existing issue.